 Advantages and disadvantages of these options:

-- The ability to realistically change your user profile.
+- The ability to really change your user profile.
 For example, you choose a VPN + Virtual machine.
 Even if the VPN provider leaks your data, it will be very hard to find you among all users of a particular ISP, since your theoretical existence is represented by a different device (the one you emulate with a virtual machine).

 - Difficulty in setting up.